 The advocacy for the Howard County anti-ICEing law was done largely to solve the problem at the Columbia Association charging stations, especially the one near Kahler Hall.
-Now that a law has been passed, the Columbia Association has reversed their position and cites the existance rather than the lack of an enforceable regulation as the reason not to reserve the charging spaces for EVs only.
+Now that a law has been passed, the Columbia Association has reversed their position and cites the existence rather than the lack of an enforceable regulation as the reason not to reserve the charging spaces for EVs only.

 A statewide anti-ICEing bill, sponsored by Delegate Clarence Lam, is now before the Maryland General Assembly.

 Take a look at that picture.
 A tractor-trailer truck is blocking not just one, but TWO EV charging stations.
 And those are the only charging stations for miles around.

 This occurred on August 27, 2015 at the “Charging Up Delaware” EV charging stations installed at the Royal Farms store in Bridgeville, DE.
 I approached the manager of the Royal Farms and she told me that the truck drivers park there and leave them – sometimes for days.

 I wrote an email to the director of the program at the University of Delaware.
 He explained that the charging stations had just been installed and that signs would be there eventually, but it may take a month or two.
 We had no choice but to drive slowly, conserving range, to the next available charging station which was in Rehoboth Beach.